stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare got rekt and many sites including Discord is down so ur bored, hot, tired, and missing ur friends pls talk to me I am slowly dying but not that slowly" by @[Savage_ssb](https://twitter.com/Savage_ssb/status/1013266673678389249)

 "Oh I'm tired of seeing this WordPress / CloudFlare / website error message.... :-(" by @[wfryer](https://twitter.com/wfryer/status/556854625044025344)

+"you can't read Cloudflare's anti-torproject blog post in Tor Browser because of their own blocking" by @[hdevalence](https://twitter.com/hdevalence/status/715324308860567553)

+"I HATE CLOUDFLARE GET RID OF IT ASAP!!!" by @[justinledvina](https://twitter.com/justinledvina/status/235959064646017025)

 "I've had a issue for a while now where I get a box on OBS which says "One more step.
 Please complete the security check to access http://streamlabs.com " I went to your website and completed it with 2 different browsers but still the same thing." by @[NemeZiLive](https://twitter.com/NemeZiLive/status/1101399417024843777)